cepitacio/terraform-provider-haproxy/examples/README.md

 ### Step 1: Choose an Example

-Start with `basic-stack.tf` for a simple configuration, or `example.tf` for multiple applications.
+Start with `resources-example.tf` to create a complete HAProxy configuration, or `data-sources.tf` to query existing configurations.

 ### Step 2: Configure Provider